andreSMO/ExData_Plotting1/README.md

 ##Structure of this repository

-This repository has the same basic structure as the original repository.
-However, all the original demo plots were removed from the **figure** directory and substituted with my new plots.
+This repository has the same basic structure as the master repository.
+There is a **figure** directory that contains the (original) example plots.

 ##Deliverables

-Files with plots and files with R scripts are provided.
+Files with plots and files with R scripts in the **root** directory are provided.

 ###Plots

-There are four files in the **figure** directory that store my plots.
+There are four files in the **root** directory that store my plots.
 The files are named as:

 * plot1.png that contains a histogram that plots the "Global active power"